 - Consider how you can enlist parent support.

-Students are responsible for their own learning.
-Parents are responsible for their children’s learning.
-But ultimately, all learning begins with the teacher.
+Sure, to a certain degree students are in charge of their own learning.
+Parents are also accountable.
+But ultimately, teachers are responsible for student learning.
 It’s up to us to make it happen.